The Final Buzzer: Your Retirement Starts Now

 Q: I'm 45 and haven't started saving.
 Is it too late?

 A: NO!
 It's not too late.
-Coach Marty spent years paying off $41,000 in debt before he even opened a retirement account โ and didn't start investing until age 52.
+Coach Marty spent years paying off $41,000 in debt before he even opened a retirement account — and didn't start investing until age 52.
 He still retired on his own terms after 31 years of teaching.
 You have 20 years until retirement.
-If you save aggressively (15-20%) and use catch-up contributions after age 50, you can still build $300K-$500K.
-That's $1,200-$2,000/month in retirement income on top of pension.
+If you save aggressively (15–20%) and use catch-up contributions after age 50, you may still build a meaningful balance — potentially in the range of $300K–$500K depending on income, contributions, and market returns.
+Using the 4% rule, that could provide roughly $1,000–$1,667/month in retirement income on top of your pension.
 Many educators find that starting as soon as possible makes the biggest difference.

 Q: Should I pay off my mortgage or save for retirement?